The recruitment process can be a long and arduous task for any employer, but it’s extremely important and should not be taken lightly.

 If a candidate lives significantly far from the premises and will have to commute for an hour or more every morning into work you need to think about traffic, unreliable public transport and all the things that may cause them to be late or feel very tired or frustrated when they get to work.

-This is something you could discuss with the candidate during the interview process as they may be used to long commutes and don’t have a problem with at all.
+This is something you could discuss with the candidate during the interview process as they may be used to long commutes and don’t have a problem with at all, or they may even be in the process of moving somewhere else.

 - They are overqualified